Levi Haines

-Levi David Haines (born August 5, 2004) is an American freestyle and folkstyle wrestler who competes at 79 kilograms.
-In freestyle, he was a silver medalist at the 2025 World Wrestling Championships and a gold medalist at the 2025 U23 Pan American Championships.
+Levi David Haines (born August 5, 2004) is an American freestyle and graduated folkstyle wrestler who competes at 79 kilograms.
+In freestyle, he was the silver medalist at the 2025 World Championships and the gold medalist at the 2025 U23 World Championships.

-In folkstyle, Haines claimed the 2024 NCAA Division I National championship at 157 pounds, and is a three-time All-American out of the Pennsylvania State University.
+During his collegiate career, Haines became a two-time NCAA Division I National champion, four-time All-American and four-time Big Ten Conference champion out of Pennsylvania State University.

 Career

 High school

 Born and raised in Arendtsville, Pennsylvania, Haines started wrestling at an early age and went on to attend Biglerville High School.
-After earning a PIAA state title as a junior (2021), which followed after two runner-up years, Haines committed to wrestle for the Penn State Nittany Lions and decided to forgo his senior year of high school wrestling in order to compete in college open tournaments, claiming titles at the Edinboro Open and Franklin & Marshall Open.
+After earning a PIAA Class AA state title as a junior, which followed after two years as runner-up, Haines committed to wrestle for the Penn State Nittany Lions and decided to forgo his senior year of high school wrestling in order to compete in college open tournaments, claiming titles at the Edinboro Open and Franklin & Marshall Open.
 In freestyle, he was the 2021 U17 US World Team member at 71 kilograms, placing seventh at the U17 World Championships.

 Pennsylvania State University

 2022–2023

-During his freshman campaign, Haines went 25–2, claimed the Big Ten Conference title, and placed second at the NCAA Division I National championships at 157 pounds.
+Forgoing a redshirt season, Haines went 25–2 as a true freshman, claimed the Big Ten Conference title, and placed second at the NCAA Division I National Championships at 157 pounds.